molstar/example-gallery/readme.md

 This repository serves as a guide to help developers understand and utilize the Mol* code effectively.
 This gallery aims to provide clear, concise, and practical examples.

 ## Getting Started
-To get started with the Mol* gallery examples, you can try them out in [CodeSandbox](codesandbox.io) or run them locally.
+To get started with the Mol* gallery examples, you can try them out in [CodeSandbox](codesandbox.io), run them locally, or use a prebuilt example.

 ### CodeSandbox
 ![CodeSanbox!](assets/codesandbox_overview.jpg)